 DXP is the primary beneficiary of a VIE in which DXP owns 47.5% of the equity.
 DXP consolidates the financial statements of the VIE with the financial statements of DXP.
-As of December 31, 2020, the total assets of the VIE were approximately \$4.8 million including approximately \$3.4 million of fixed assets.
+As of December 31, 2021, the total assets of the VIE were approximately \$3.5 million including approximately \$2.8 million of fixed assets.
 DXP is the primary customer of the VIE.
-Consolidation of the VIE increased cost of sales by approximately \$0.8 million for the year ended December 31, 2020 and decreased cost of sales by approximately \$0.4 million for the year ended December 31, 2019, respectively.
-The Company recognized a related income tax benefit of \$116 thousand and \$83 thousand related to the VIE for the years ended December 31, 2020 and December 31, 2019, respectively.
-As of December 31, 2020, the owners of the 52.5% of the equity not owned by DXP included employees of DXP.
+Consolidation of the VIE increased cost of sales by approximately \$1.8 million for the year ended December 31, 2021 and decreased cost of sales by approximately \$0.8 million for the year ended December 31, 2020, respectively.
+The Company recognized a related income tax benefit of \$150 thousand and \$116 thousand related to the VIE for the years ended December 31, 2021 and December 31, 2020, respectively.
+As of December 31, 2021, the owners of the 52.5% of the equity not owned by DXP included employees of DXP.

 All significant intercompany accounts and transactions have been eliminated in consolidation.
-Certain prior year amounts have been reclassified to conform to the current year presentation; none affected net income.